carpentries-incubator/julia-novice/_episodes/07-modules.md

 - "Use Revise.jl to track changes"
 keypoints:
 - "Modules introduce namespaces"
-- "Public API has to be documented and can be exported."
+- "Public API has to be documented and can be exported"
 ---

 ## Modules

-Melissa now has a bunch of definitions in her running Julia session and using the REPL for interactive exploration is great, but on the one hand it is more and more taxing to keep in mind, what is defined and on the other hand all the definitions are lost once she closes the REPL.
+Melissa now has a bunch of definitions in her running Julia session and using the REPL for interactive exploration is great, but it is more and more taxing to keep in mind what is defined, and all the definitions are lost once she closes the REPL.

 That is why she decides to put her code in a file.
 She opens up her text editor and creates a file called `aim_trebuchet.jl` in the current working directory and pastes the code she got so far in there.
 This is what it looks like:

 ~~~
 import Trebuchet as Trebuchets
 using ForwardDiff: gradient